2006 Volkswagen GTIEnlarge Photo

 Company pins GTI hopes on a curious new icon.

 I’ve always had a soft spot for Volkswagen.
-I was a soldier in the occupation army in
+I was a soldier in the

 I was on the job when VW started in the